 Couple Arrested After Children Found 'Shackled To Their Beds' In California Home

-A Southern California couple are in custody after one of their daughters contacted 911 and led authorities to their home and 12 of her siblings, including "several children shackled to their beds with chains and padlocks in dark and foul-smelling surroundings."
+A Southern California couple are in custody after one of their daughters contacted 911 and led authorities to their home, where 12 of her siblings were inside, including "several children shackled to their beds with chains and padlocks in dark and foul-smelling surroundings."

-The discovery in Perris, Calif., came after the 17-year-old daughter — who police described as emaciated and appearing to be just 10 — escaped the home of her parents, David Allen Turpin, 57, and Louise Anna Turpin, 49, and called police with a cell phone she found at the residence.
+The discovery in Perris, Calif., came after the 17-year-old daughter — who police described as emaciated and appearing to be just 10 — escaped the home of her parents, David Allen Turpin, 57, and Louise Anna Turpin, 49, on Sunday and called police with a cell phone she found at the residence.

 When police arrived "the parents were unable to immediately provide a logical reason why their children were restrained in that manner," according to the statement.

-The couple were arrested on suspicion of torture and child abuse and are each being held on a $9-million bond.
+The couple were arrested on Sunday and each charged with nine counts of torture and 10 counts of child endangerment.
+They are each being held on a $9 million bond.

 Police provided food and drink to the children, "after they claimed to be starving," the statement said.